mwcproject/docs/register_HODL_program_qt-wallet.md

   Creating a second Instance will create a new Wallet, so make sure to backup the Seed phrase!<br />
   [You can Read up on how to do this here](create_Instance_qt-wallet.md)

-  For all currently availlable Information regardig the HODL Program check the [Webpage's HODL Section](https://www.mwc.mw/hodl)
 <br />
 ------